Scudamore History, Family Crest & Coats of Arms

-Where did the English Scudamore family come from?
-What is the English Scudamore family crest and coat of arms?
-When did the Scudamore family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Scudamore family history?Scudamore is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
+Scudamore is an ancient Norman name that arrived in England after the Norman Conquest of 1066.
 The Scudamore family lived in the village of Fifield Scudamore or Upton Scudamore in Wiltshire.
 This place-name may have been derived from the Old English word scitemor which means one who lived at the moor.

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Scudamore, Scudmore and others.

-Another 169 words (12 lines of text) are included under the topic Early Scudamore Notables in all our PDF Extended History products and printed products wherever possible.
+Another 52 words (4 lines of text) are included under the topic Early Scudamore Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Scudamore or a variant listed above: